 Both the mountain and western bluebird overlap ranges but telling them apart is easy due to their distinctive plumages.

 Western and Eastern Bluebirds.

 These two similarly-looking bluebirds have largely non-overlapping ranges except for limited areas in the southern parts of their ranges.
 The eastern bluebird is the most widespread North American bluebird occupying more than the eastern half of North America and Central Mexico.
 Any bluebird you have in the states in tan (map) will be an eastern bluebird.

 Interestingly, both bluebirds’ ranges overlap only during the non-breeding season of approximately October through February.
 This period corresponds to the time when bluebirds are generally migrating in semi-nomadic flocks of various sizes.

 There is only one area in central Arizona, approximately in the Grand Canyon and west of Flagstaff, where both western and eastern bluebirds appear to stay and overlap year-round.

 In conclusion, western and eastern bluebirds have largely non-overlapping ranges.
 If you are in the green range, you most likely see a western bluebird.
 Likewise, if you are in the tan range, you most likely see an eastern bluebird.
-Check twice at the bluebird you see in central Arizona and western Texas during October through February.
+Check twice at the bluebird you see in central Arizona and western Texas from October through February.

 What about the mountain and eastern bluebirds?

 These two bluebirds have an even larger area of overlap than western and eastern bluebirds.
 Mountain and eastern bluebirds can be found together in northwest Texas, the eastern half of Arizona, eastern Utah, and western Colorado.
 These bluebirds overlap only during the non-breeding season of approximately October through February.
-This period corresponds to the period when birds are migrating in semi-nomadic flocks.
+This period corresponds to the period when birds migrate in semi-nomadic flocks.

 These two bluebirds’ plumage is rather distinctive and can be easily identified.

 Size is generally a key field mark for bird identification.
-However, measures of length, weight, and wingspan of the three North American bluebird species are similar for use as reliable identification field marks.
+However, measures of length, weight, and a wingspan of the three North American bluebird species are similar for use as reliable identification field marks.